eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 # #{page.title}

-This is the fifth leg in the Tour of Ceylon.
+This is the sixth leg in the Tour of Ceylon.
 The [previous leg](../sequences) looked at sequences.
 Now we will cover Ceylon's type system in more detail.